mantidproject/mantid/docs/source/release/v3.10.0/reflectometry.rst

 - Interface `ISIS Reflectometry (Polref)` has been renamed to `ISIS Reflectometry`.
 - Fixed a bug where the contents of the processing table where not saved to the selected table workspace.
+- Added two new buttons `Expand Groups` and `Collapse Groups` which expand and collapse all groups in the table respectively.

 ISIS Reflectometry (Old)
 ########################